PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning: Experiments

 Which components of \method are essential, and how does their importance vary with task difficulty?
 We ablate key modules across all difficulty levels (100 episodes each, Gemini-3-Flash), and report the results in \tabref{\tabablation}.

-Principle abstraction is essential.
-Direct retrieval degrades severely as task complexity increases: 48\% on easy, 23\% on medium, and only 8\% on hard.
-This confirms that state matching becomes fragile with complex dependency graphs, while principled abstraction maintains robust performance.
+Principle abstraction is the load-bearing component.
+Direct retrieval degrades from $48\%$ on easy to $23\%$ on medium and $8\%$ on hard, since state matching becomes fragile with complex dependency graphs while principled abstraction holds up.

 Component importance scales with difficulty.
 Resonance filtering prevents conflicting principles from degrading decisions (-8\% on easy, -18\% on hard).
 Verification ensures hypothesis quality before promotion (-4\%$\to$-12\%).
 Working memory enables hypothesis exploration, with increasing importance on harder tasks (-5\%$\to$-11\%).